secureworks/family-of-client-ids-research/README.md

 pprint(azure_cli_bearer_tokens_for_graph_api)
 ```

-We should now have a set of bearer tokens for the Microsoft Office client application.
+We should now have a set of bearer tokens for the Azure CLI client application.

 ## Bearer Tokens